Saturday, 21 September 2013

 Last weekend the weather was crappy and we had nothing but a bunch of odds and ends left from our veggie box so I thought a good old fashioned farmhouse soup was in order.

-I remember this as a Sunday evening staple in winter while I was growing up.
 It is filling, tasty and extremely versatile.
 I had no appreciation of it as a child, but its also a pretty inexpensive way to feed a horde of hungry children.

 I find it oddly comforting.

 As part of eating nutrient rich foods to support my fertility, I've added bone broth to my diet, mostly in the form of chicken broth which I make after a roast chicken dinner.
 I normally end up with about three litres and freeze it in 500 ml portions for use in other meals.
-I dont really follow a recipe for that but here are some instructions at Natural Fertility and Wellness.
+I don't really follow a recipe for that but here are some instructions at Natural Fertility and Wellness.

 We've had lamb chops a few times this year and it seemed a waste to throw out the bones, but I never had enough to make a proper batch of stock with them.
 I've slowly been amassing lamb bones in the freezer two by two.